You searched for:

-3. A person who takes a leading part in any activity, as a play; a chief actor or performer.
+2. A person who takes a leading part in any activity, as a play; a chief actor or performer: Since Mary was the principal in the play at school, she had to take part in all of the rehearsals each afternoon.

-4. The first player of a division of instruments in an orchestra (except the leader of the first violins).
+3. The first player of a division of instruments in an orchestra (except the concertmaster): The principals of each string section in a chamber orchestra always sits in the first row of players.

 Learn how to distinguish between principal and principle.